 Nothing ruins a perfect summer evening like the whine of a mosquito in search of a warm meal.
-There are 176 species of these annoying insects in the United States, according to the American Mosquito Control Association (AMCA) — enough to ruin any number of picnics by the pool.
+There are 176 species of these annoying insects in the United States and more than 3,000 species throughout the world, according to the American Mosquito Control Association (AMCA) — enough to ruin any number of picnics by the pool.

 Mosquitoes belong to a family of flies called the Culicidae.
-Not all species suck blood, but many of those that do can transmit diseases, including malaria.
-Even disease-free mosquitoes are irritating thanks to their saliva, which causes an allergic reaction in the form of an itchy red bump.
+Not all species suck blood, but many of those that do can transmit diseases, including West Nile virus and yellow fever.
+Even disease-free mosquitoes are irritating because of their saliva, which causes an allergic reaction in the form of an itchy red bump.